vanelsberg/APKautobuild/README.md

     * The script file _build_APK.sh_ defines a variable named **data_local** using confiuration as defined in the file _config.build_
     It defaults to the directory **data** in the root directory of this project but you may change this to any (sub)directory location on your local machine.
 For details see config.build.

+* Memory requirement

+    On start autobuilder checks ig the build container has sufficient free memory avaiulable for a succesfull build.
+Not that Docker Desktop (WSL) by default limits the maximum amount of memory a container can claim to 50% of the total amount available in the system.
+So if your laptop has 16G memory, the maximum amount of memory a Docker container can clain is 8G.

+    In case momeroy is insufficient for performing a build there are 2 options:
+    1. Change the memory limts for your system:

+        - _Windows_:
+        Edit the .wslconfig file.
+Set the option memory to "10G" or higher.
+Higher values may improve build performance.

+                [wsl2]
+                memory=10GB

+        - _Mac Pro_:
+        In Docker Desktp, increase the memory slider under

+                Settings -> Resources -> Advance

+    2. Disable the memory check by uncommenting the skip_memorycheck= setting in the data/asbuilder.config file and see how you go (_YMMV - not recommended!)_

+            skip_memorycheck=true

 ## Building Android .APK files